 Most Kindred are equally aware that one krewe in particular, a tight-knit group known as the Storyville Krewe, is especially and actively loyal to Vidal, and that its members consider themselves firmly entrenched in the Prince’s camp.
 Unlike most krewes, which typically consist of either Anarchs or neonates from multiple covenants, the Storyvilles restrict their membership exclusively to Sanctified Kindred.
 As a consequence, the krewe is loyal to Prince Vidal to an extent that few other coteries can claim to be.

-Roxanne Gerlette (Ventrue/Lancea et Sanctum, e. early 21th century) Conservative daughter of a state senator, Roxanne is the acknowledged leader of the Storyville Krewe, despite being a latecomer to the group.
+Despite her haughty attitude and being born to privilege as a wealthy state congressman’s daughter, Roxanne’s weak blood—the furthest from Caine out of any Ventrue in the city—means she has little hope for advancement within the clan.
+She has made more of a name for herself among the Lancea et Sanctum and is the acknowledged leader of the Storyville Krewe despite being a latecomer to the group.
 Lovers with Evan Bourelle and deeply disturbed by his disappearance and presumed abduction by unknown groups.
 Has led an aggressive effort to find him, and originally suspected Eight-Nine-Six of responsibility.
 Stiff and formal by the standards of most of the krewe, likely arising from her well-to-do background and formal Embrace.
 Haughty and raven-haired beauty with razor-sharp eyes.

 • Gwendolyn Wade (13th-generation Toreador/Lancea et Sanctum, e. early 21th century, Camarilla Status 0)